 Okay, history lesson over.
 You’ve collected your slides, in carousels and/or boxes, now what?
 The first thing I suggest doing is labeling your slides.
 Every single one of them.
 This takes a bit of organization first.

-First, organize the slides into rolls.
+First, organize the slides into rolls (i.e. organize them into the original order they were shot on the individual rolls of film).
 If your slides were already in one box per roll and properly ordered, you’re ahead of the game.
-If not, try your best to organize the slides into rolls as best you can.
+If not, try your best to organize the slides into rolls.
 You might choose instead to organize them around the original slideshows if you found the slides in carousels, but then you might also find boxes with slides that didn’t make it into the original slideshows and you’ll have to decide how to fit those in as well.
 Assign a name to each roll (or slideshow).
 If, for example, you’ve collected slides from different people, you could organize them by naming them after the person who took the photos and assigning a roll number.
 So if you received a box from your cousin Robert and a stack of carousels from your grandfather Charles, then you might have a roll labeled robert01, another named charles04, etc. For each slide you will label the slide with the slide number, so for the roll robert01, the 22nd slide would be labeled robert01-22.
 We’ll get to how to label them in a minute.

 Photo retailers probably sell the pages from Print File.
 Other companies make their own.
 The most important thing is that the material used to manufacturer the sheets is archival – for slides this will usually be polypropylene (negative sheets may use polyethylene as explained below).
 You might notice that different companies manufacturer these in different thicknesses, measured in mils.
 Archival Methods sells their sheets with 2.5mil polypropylene.
 Light Impressions actually sells their sheets in two different thicknesses, 3 mil and 5 mil.
 Print File manufacturers their pages out of 8 mil polypropylene.
 You can decide which brand you prefer.